jaegertracing/documentation/content/docs/next-release-v2/configuration.md

 ## Introduction

 Jaeger can be configured via a YAML configuration file that uses the same format as the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/configuration/).
 The configuration defines the main ingestion pipeline as a collection of **receivers**, **processors**, **connectors**, and **exporters**.
-Jaeger implements many of these components, but also a number of **extentions** that provide Jaeger's unique capabilities.
+Jaeger implements many of these components, but also a number of **extensions** that provide Jaeger's unique capabilities.

 ## Extensions

 ### Jaeger storage

 `jaeger_storage` extension is responsible for configuring all storage backends used by other parts of Jaeger.
-It may appear strange that we need it, considering that a typical pattern in the OpenTelemetry Collector is to have distrinct exporters for each of storage backends.
-However, the OpenTelemetry Collector is primarily converned with writing data, while Jaeger also allows to read the data via UI and query APIs, so we need a mechanism to share the storage configuration across different components.
+It may appear strange that we need it, considering that a typical pattern in the OpenTelemetry Collector is to have distinct exporters for any specific destination.
+However, the OpenTelemetry Collector is primarily concerned with writing data, while Jaeger also allows to read the data via UI and query APIs, so we need a mechanism to share the storage configuration across different components.
 The `jaeger_storage` extension achieves that.

 Here is an example of how to configure the extension: